michellemho/michellemho.github.io/_posts/2019-03-05-saltlakecity.md

 We've spent a week in Salt Lake City already.
 Here are some of the highlights:

 - [The Original Pancake House](http://www.originalpancakehouse.com/) is just so many pancakes.
 Pretty much everything comes with a side of pancakes.
 We took a car-nap afterwards.
 - [The Tracy Aviary](https://tracyaviary.org/) is full of amazing birds.
-We made it time for the birdshow at 11 AM.
+We made it intime for the birdshow at 11 AM.
 The cute and sociable Keas from New Zealand were our favs.
 Geoff passed a little metal washer through the fence to them.
 They played for it for a while, and then passed it back through the fence to us!
 Aw.
 {% include image.html url="/assets/images/slc/sunconure.jpg" description="A Sun Conure.
 Photo cred: Geoff" %}
 - [Momentum Climbing Gym in Sandy](https://www.momentumclimbing.com/sandy/) has amazing views of the mountains.
 We thought the grading was a little soft compared the NYC.
 We disliked the extra $5 charge for the lead-belay test.
 - [Alta Ski Area](https://www.alta.com/) is just for skiers.
 There's a lot of short steep terrain and not a lot of trees.
 I think I liked Aspen better for the trees and the size.